• Disease Overview

 Causes

+Aceruloplasminemia is caused by changes (disease-causing variants) in the ceruloplasmin (CP) gene.
 The CP gene contains instructions for producing the enzyme ceruloplasmin.
 This enzyme is essential for the proper function and transport of iron within the body.
-Mutations of the CP gene result in deficient levels of functional ceruloplasmin, which ultimately results in the accumulation of iron in the brain and other organs of the body.
+Variants of the CP gene cause low levels of functional ceruloplasmin, which ultimately results in the accumulation of iron in the brain and other organs of the body.
 Iron accumulation damages the tissue of affected organs causing the characteristic symptoms of aceruloplasminemia.

 • < Previous section